heavywatal/esb-hpc/content/usage.md

 : the name of the job.

 `PBS_O_WORKDIR`
-: the working directory where `qsub` was executed.
+: the working directory where `qsub` was called.
+  By default, stdout/stderr are copied to here, although jobs are executed in `$HOME`.
+  You may want to `cd $PBS_O_WORKDIR` in many cases.

 See `man qsub` for more details.